 - Serving Hibiscus Tea: You can either serve hibiscus tea warm or you can chill it in the refrigerator for a couple of hours.
 Either way it tastes delicious!

-- Add Ins: You can add some of your favourite flavours to this tea.
+- Add Ins: You can add some of your favorite flavors to this tea.
 Basil, lemon grass, lemon zest and mint all taste really nice with hibiscus

 - Sweetness: We prefer our tea moderately sweet but feel free to add more honey or even replace it with sugar if you like